wray/git-playground/README.md

 * Dev: On PR - Deliberately add at least two peer reviewers and one lead
 * Dev: When all work is done, including design, tests, regression, release notes, mark as ready-for-review
 * Dev: Respond to requests for changes until approval minimums are met
+* Team Lead(s): SQUASH and merge
+* Team Lead(s) / Dev: Do not close the issue until the pull commit is included in an RC.

 ## Release Steps
 Note, I am proposing the tagging strategy we had used back in the day for alfa releases.